spring-projects/spring-data-build/README.md

 ## Build configuration

 - Configure "Artifactory Maven 3" task
-- Goals to execute `clean (dependency:tree) install`
+- Goals to execute `clean (dependency:tree) install -Pci`
-- Configure "Alternative Maven Tasks and Options" to `clean (dependency:tree) install -Pdistribute`
-- A nightly build can then use `clean (dependency:tree) deploy -Pdistribute` to publish
+- A nightly build can then use `clean (dependency:tree) deploy -Pdistribute` to publish static resources and reference documentation